Climber Worldwide

 Qlik's Top 10 Trends for 2019

-Didn’t get the chance to watch Qlik’s Top BI trends of 2019, don’t worry as David Anderson, our UK MD, has summarised the key highlights below.
+Didn’t get the chance to watch Qlik’s Top BI trends of 2019, don’t worry as we have summarised the key highlights below.
 And there is also chance to re watch the webinar as well.
 Have a read and join in the conversation of what your thoughts and key trends for the year are on LinkedIn.

 As a self confessed Qlik and Business Intelligence (BI) addict, I eagerly await what I believe, to be the most influential and important webinar of the year.
 It’s the annual communication from Qlik as to what the BI landscape looks like and its direction for the year.
 Importantly, it also summarises the company direction better than anything else they publicly release.